 - research methodologies and methods, including modules on designing questionnaires and interdisciplinary research

-- research practice, which covers areas such as ethics, intellectual property and commercialisation, conference presentations, grant writing and journal writing skills etc.
+- research practice, which covers areas such as ethics, intellectual property and commercialisation, conference presentations, grant writing and journal writing

 In consultation with supervisors, you will also design a Doctoral Study Plan.
 This plan provides structure and support for your research.